ronna-s/go-ws-type-system/lessons/lesson1-interfaces/README.md

 Game flow:
-- Production state can go from "calm", "annoyed", "enraged", up to "legacy".
+- PRODUCTION state can go from "calm", "annoyed", "enraged", up to "legacy".
 - The game ends if there are no more players (except for Minion, minions don't count since you can't fire minions).
 - The game is won if production is calm and the band played more than 10 rounds.
 - In each iteration a player has to select a move to make against production.
-- Production will react to the option played.
+- PRODUCTION will react to the option played.
 - If an unsuccessful move was made against PRODUCTION while in legacy mode, one player will be terminated at random (except for Minion, minions can't be fired).

 ### Your mission: